dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

        STATE: TASK_RUNNING (SYSRQ) # <<- The state of the process when the panic occurred
 ```

-- You may see warnings like `kernel relocated`, This indicates that the kernel image was relocated in memory, and symbols were patched accordingly
+**NOTE** You may see warnings like `kernel relocated`, This indicates that the kernel image was relocated in memory, and symbols were patched accordingly:

 ```bash
 WARNING: kernel relocated [594MB]: patching 105453 gdb minimal_symbol values